webmapper/cartiqo-documentation/README.md

 #### `labels` (point)

 Names of areas, usually displayed only as a label (not an icon).
-Larger areas with natural names of undefined borders and administratieve areas.
+Larger areas with natural names of undefined borders and administrative areas.

 Also including address numbers at zoom level 16.